Chrysler Building: Late 1990s to 2010s

+RFR Holding operation

-The Abu Dhabi Investment Council and Tishman Speyer put the Chrysler Building on sale again in January 2019.
-That March, the media reported that Aby Rosen's RFR Holding LLC, in a joint venture with the Austrian SIGNA Group, had reached an agreement to purchase the Chrysler Building at a steeply discounted US$150 million.
-Rosen had initially planned to convert the building into a hotel, but he dropped these plans in April 2019, citing difficulties with the ground lease.
+The Abu Dhabi Investment Council and Tishman Speyer put the Chrysler Building's leasehold for sale again in January 2019.
+That March, the media reported that Aby Rosen's RFR Holding LLC, in a joint venture with the Austrian Signa Group, had reached an agreement to purchase the leasehold at a steeply discounted $150 million.
+In exchange, Rosen had to pay the Cooper Union $32.5 million a year, a steep increase from the rate the previous leaseholders had paid.

+Rosen initially planned to convert the building into a hotel, but he dropped these plans in April 2019, citing difficulties with the ground lease.
 Rosen then announced plans for an observation deck on the 61st-story setback, which the LPC approved in May 2020.
-Rosen also sought to renegotiate the terms of his ground lease with Cooper Union, and he evicted storeowners from all of the shops in the building's lobby.
-To attract tenants following the onset of the COVID-19 pandemic in New York City in 2020, Rosen spent $200 million converting the Chrysler Building's ground-floor space into a tenant amenity center.
+He also wanted to reopen the Cloud Club and attract multiple restaurateurs.
+Rosen sought to renegotiate the terms of his ground lease with Cooper Union in 2020, and he evicted storeowners from all of the building's shops in an ultimately unsuccessful attempt to renovate the retail space.
+To attract tenants following the onset of the COVID-19 pandemic in New York City in 2020, he converted the Chrysler Building's ground-floor space into a tenant amenity center.
+RFR estimated that it had spent $170 million to renovate the building.
+RFR and Signa attempted to restructure the ground lease again in 2021 and 2023, both times without success.
+By then, according to an anonymous source cited by Curbed, RFR was losing an estimated $1 million a month from the Chrysler Building's operation.

+In December 2023, Signa's creditors ordered the company to sell its stake in the Chrysler Building, following Signa's insolvency.
+RFR offered to buy Signa's ownership stake for a nominal fee of $1.
+Meanwhile, RFR sought to lease the building's retail space to luxury stores, signing their first luxury tenant in March 2024.
+By mid-2024, the building was aging significantly, and RFR had listed about 650000 ft2 of the Chrysler Building's office space as being "immediately available for rent".
+The New York Times reported that employees had complained about pest infestations, fountains with brown water, weak cellular reception, elevator delays, and poor natural lighting.
+Additionally, it would cost millions of dollars to upgrade the building to meet modern energy-efficiency codes.